Kremenchuk

-Kremenchuk (/ˌkrɛmənˈtʃuːk, ˌkrɪmɪnˈ-/; Кременчук, /uk/; also Kremenchug, Кременчуг) is an industrial city in central Ukraine which stands on the banks of the Dnieper River.
+Kremenchuk (Note: See for alternative spellings and pronunciations.) is an city in central Ukraine which stands on the banks of the Dnieper River.
 The city serves as the administrative center of Kremenchuk Raion and Kremenchuk urban hromada within Poltava Oblast.
-Its population is approximately ranking 31st in Ukraine.
+Its population is approximately making it the second-largest city in Poltava Oblast and the 31st largest city in Ukraine.
 In 2001, the Ukrainian government included the city in the list of historical settlements.